Finance managementArrow

 Here's how it closes the visibility gaps that cost firms millions

 • CRM & Forecasting - see your pipeline alongside delivery capacity so you can make realistic revenue projections and staff accordingly.
-No more guessing whether the team can handle the deals sales is closing.
+This ends the guesswork of the team can handle the deals sales is closing.

-• Timesheets - Capture hours easily and accurately with billable vs. non billable work clearly tracked.
-That means fewer invoices and tighter margins.
+• Timesheets - Capture hours easily and accurately with a clear distinction between billable and non billable work.
+This simple function protects against lost revenue and profit margins.

-• Automations - Reduce manual admin by automating repetitive tasks, like status updates, reminders and approval.
-That frees up billable time and cuts down on errors.
+• Automations - Reduce manual admin by automating repetitive tasks like status updates, reminders and approval.
+That frees your team up to focus on billable work and reduces human error.

-• Reporting & Dashboards - Get real-time visibility into utilisation, project profitability and firm-wide performance.
+• Reporting & Dashboards - Get real-time visibility into key metrics like utilisation, project profitability and firm-wide performance.
 Instead of waiting for month-end reports, you know where you stand today.

-• Finance Management - Like delivery with revenue.
-From invoices to profitability reports, finance teams get accurate data without chasing project managers for updates
+• Finance Management - Link project delivery directly to revenue.
+From invoices to profitability and revenue forecasting reports, finance teams and business leads get accurate, real-time data without having to rely on project managers for updates.

 When you can see the whole picture you protect profitability and create room for growth.